Social Selling for B2B Marketing

 B2B marketers and sales teams who use social selling as a tactic are enjoying an improved lead-to-closure rate.
 Whereas, the others who followed traditional methods like cold calling and cold emailing are not faring as well.

-Traditional selling is a cunning process that encourages making purchase irrespective of whether the buyers want to buy or not.
-It is typically 1960s-80s selling and still found today.
+Traditional selling is a cunning process that encourages making purchases irrespective of whether the buyers want to buy or not.
+It is typically the 1960s-80s selling and still found today.
 The major techniques include cold calling and advertising which are considered a one-way conversation between the sales rep and the buyer.

-Social selling is simply sales that focus only on the prospects with a sole objective of revenue generation.
+Social selling is simply sales that focus only on the prospects with the sole objective of revenue generation.
 The whole concept involves utilizing professional networks and concentrating on real people in order to keep the brand at the forefront of the customer’s mind.
 Implementing social into your sales process will help you get brand recognition, allow you to build a relationship, and ensure that your customer service is running at optimal speed.

 The major difference is that the traditional selling techniques focus mainly on short-term sales results whereas; social selling is more about building long-lasting relationships.
 The traditional selling does not take into account developing a long-term relationship with customers and is more concerned with just making a sale.